-Developed by the well-respected Mayo Clinic, this diet is based on healthy eating habits and daily exercise in order to help you lose weight and then maintain that weight in the long term.
-If this sounds like the type of diet you’ve been looking for, then read on to discover if this could be the diet for you on your weight loss journey with Phen Caps.
+Developed by the well-respected Mayo Clinic, this diet is based on healthy eating habits and daily exercise.
+Its aim is to help you lose weight and then maintain that weight loss long term.
+Read on to discover if this could be the diet for you during your weight loss journey with Phen Caps.

-The Mayo Clinic Diet is based on the Mayo Clinic Healthy Weight Pyramid as a guide to making smart eating choices and encouraging daily activity, as seen below:
+The Mayo Clinic Diet is based on the Mayo Clinic Healthy Weight Pyramid.
+The pyramid provides a visual guide to smart nutritional choices and encourages daily activity.
+Here is an older version:

-The diet includes all food types, with a focus on lots of fruit and vegetables, plus daily servings of healthy whole grain carbs, lean protein and dairy, and healthy fats, and even allows for a small amount of sweets each day.
+The Mayo Clinic diet includes all food types, but places a focus on fruit and vegetables, whole grains, lean protein and dairy.
+It also allows healthy fats and a small amount of sweets each day.

 The Mayo Clinic Diet has two phases: